Inguro-OU/war-of-memes/README.md

 - A person is **more** worthy of your trust if they empower others to be more trustworthy.
 - A person is **less** worthy of your trust if they tolerate untrustworthy behavior in others.

-# 3. What are your benefits?
+# 3. How does it help you?

 Consider the consequences of **trustworthy and untrustworthy communication**: